Artists, Geometers & Mathematicians

 Traditional artist and geometer with an interest in many traditional art forms.
 Occasionally teaches at Ardington School of Crafts.

 Traditional artist with a distinct portfolio in geometry, calligraphy and islimi/tehzip.
-Also teaching Arabic Calligraphy in and around London.
+Also occasioally teaching in and around London.

 Artist with a penchant for drawing and painting miniature Islamic Geometric Patterns.
 Has lead a few workshops in teh summer of 2019.